REQUEST COURSE INFORMATION

-Medical Assistant Administrative Specialist Continuing Heath Education
+Medical Assistant Administrative Specialist Continuing Health Education

 Medical Assistant Administrative Specialist provide an essential service to hospitals and physician’s offices, ambulatory surgical centers (ASC)s and hospital outpatient facilities.
 Most work closely with hospital administrators and laboratory services.
 Medical Assistant Administrative Specialist often fill out insurance forms or code patients’ medical information.
 They often answer telephones and schedule patient appointments and buy supplies and equipment for the office.
 Medical Administrative Assistant Specialist may work closely with hospital administrators and laboratory services.
 Medical Administrative Assistant Specialist take and record patients’ personal information.
 They must be able to keep that information confidential and discuss it only with other medical personnel who are involved in treating the patient.

 Electronic health records (EHRs) are changing medical assistants' jobs.
 More and more physicians are adopting EHRs, moving all their patient information online.
-Every time a patient receives professional health care the service provider must document the services and translate the information into a billing claim to ensure the practice receives reimbursement for the work the performed.
+Every time a patient receives Health Professional health care the service provider must document the services and translate the information into a billing claim to ensure the practice receives reimbursement for the work the performed.
 Medical Administrative Assistant Specialist learn the EHR software that their office uses.
-They are often responsible for abstracting the the patients personal information from documentation and use classification software to assign the appropriate clinical codes.
-Responsibilities would also include organizing and managing health information databases and registries for collection, storage, analysis, retrieval, and to assure the accuracy, security and confidentiality of the patients health information.
+They are often responsible for abstracting the patients personal information from documentation and use classification software to assign the appropriate clinical codes.
+Responsibilities would also include organizing and managing health information databases and registries for collection, storage, analysis, retrieval, and to assure the accuracy, security, and confidentiality of the patients health information.

 Medical assistants held about 560,800 jobs in 2012.
-Most of these assistants work in physicians’ offices and other health care facilities.
+Most of these assistants work in physicians’ offices and other healthcare facilities.
 In 2012, more than half of all medical assistants worked in physicians’ offices.

 The demand for health services is expected to increase as the population ages.
 An aging population will need more medical tests, treatments, and procedures.
 This will mean more claims for reimbursement from insurance companies.
-Additional records, coupled with widespread use of electronic health records (EHRs) by all types of health care providers, could lead to an increased need for Medical Assistant Administrative Specialists to organize and manage the associated information in all areas of the health care industry.
+Additional records, coupled with widespread use of electronic health records (EHRs) by all types of healthcare providers, could lead to an increased need for Medical Assistant Administrative Specialists to organize and manage the associated information in all areas of the health care industry.

-Prospects will be best for those with a Medical Assistant .
+Prospects will be best for those with a Medical Assistant.
 As EHR systems continue to become more common, Medical Assistant Administrative Specialists with computer skills will be needed to use them.
 Most Medical Administrative Assistant Specialists work in hospitals or physicians’ offices.
 Others work in nursing care facilities or for government entities.

 According to the Bureau of Labor Statistics the median annual wage for medical assistants was $29,370 in May 2012.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
 The lowest 10 percent earned less than $21,080, and the top 10 percent earned more than $41,570.Search Jobs Region 1 Search Jobs Region 2

-The health care industry is in demand for highly trained office staff in: medical office administration, procedures, medical terminology and technology, medical law and ethics.
+The healthcare industry is in demand for highly trained office staff in: medical office administration, procedures, medical terminology and technology, medical law and ethics.
 Additionally managing health records and medical billing is becoming much more high-tech.
 Medical administrative assistants with electronic health records (EHR), medical coding and billing training are becoming the new standard.
-This is one of the fastest growing careers in the healthcare industry.
+This is one of the fastest-growing careers in the healthcare industry.
 CMAA’s can work at clinics, urgent care facilities, dental offices, nursing homes, chiropractic offices, hospitals, insurance companies.

 According to Salary.com The median annual Medical Assistant salary is $33,733, as of November 28, 2017, with a range usually between $31,097-$36,427, however this can vary widely depending on a variety of factors.
-Our team of Certified Compensation Professionals has analyzed survey data collected from thousands of HR departments at companies of all sizes and industries to present this range of annual salaries for people with the job title Medical Assistant in the United States.
+Our team of Certified Compensation Health Professionals has analyzed survey data collected from thousands of HR departments at companies of all sizes and industries to present this range of annual salaries for people with the job title Medical Assistant in the United States.